drorlab/pensa/README.md

 A collection of python methods for exploratory analysis and comparison of protein structural ensembles, e.g., from molecular dynamics simulations.

+All functionality is available as a python package (installation see below).
+For the most common applications, example [python scripts](https://github.com/drorlab/pensa/tree/master/scripts) are provided.
+To get started, see the [tutorial](https://github.com/drorlab/pensa/tree/master/tutorial).

 ## Functionality

 Compare structural ensembles of proteins via